ruby/openssl/CONTRIBUTING.md

 security issues here, there is a separate procedure which is described on ["Security at ruby-lang.org"](https://www.ruby-lang.org/en/security/).

+When reporting a bug, please make sure you include:
+* Ruby version
+* OpenSSL gem version
+* OpenSSL library version
-When reporting a bug, please make sure you include the version of Ruby, the version of openssl gem, the version of the OpenSSL library, along with a sample file that illustrates the problem or link to repository or gem that is associated with the bug.
+* A sample file that illustrates the problem or link to the repository or gem that is associated with the bug.

-There is a number of unresolved issues and feature requests for openssl that need review.
+There are a number of unresolved issues and feature requests for openssl that need review.
 Before submitting a new ticket, it is recommended to check [known issues] and [bugs.ruby-lang.org], the previous issue tracker.